What your car insurance company can't do

 6. Turn you down because you have previously been insured by an assigned-risk plan

-The vast majority of high-risk drivers don’t have to resort to assigned-risk plans, the last-resort insurance for drivers unable to find coverage on the open market.
-But because every state requires some kind of liability coverage for all drivers, insurers in those states agree to share the burden of these highest-risk clients.
-But they can’t deny you a policy later on because you were previously insured by an assigned high-risk plan.
+Insurance companies can't deny you coverage simply because you were previously insured through an assigned-risk insurance plan.
+Assigned-risk plans are the last-resort insurance for drivers unable to find coverage on the open market, usually because they are high-risk drivers.
+However, because every state requires some kind of liability coverage for all drivers, insurers in those states agree to share the burden of these highest-risk clients.

 7. Deny you coverage solely based on your credit history